 Unique local addresses have 48-bit prefixes, leaving 16 bits for local subnetting.
-Below see the addresses of the first and last subnets.
+Below is the prefix as well as the addresses of the first and last subnets.

 |Last subnet||Waiting to generate the last ::/64|